Furkanzmc/qtdevcon-community-driven-coding-guidelines/slides.md

 QML is a visual language.
 When you look at a code, it should be easy to imagine what it would look like at runtime.
 This is not for replacing hot reloading, but making editing and understanding easier.

+Discuss in your team, decide on a style and stick to it.
+We stuck to this, qmlformat does something completely different.
 -->

 ---